Legend of the Ridge Route; a history of crossing the mountains between the Los Angeles Basin and San Joaquin Valley from wagon trails to Interstates

 South of the Sandberg Summit Inn maintenance of Old Ridge Route switches to Angeles National Forest as Forest Route 8N04 southward towards Templin Highway.
 The Old Ridge Route is very loosely maintained and difficult to traverse in a car.
 I generally use the maintenance boundary as a trailhead to do some hiking or trail running on the Old Ridge Route.
 The concrete slabs installed between 1917 and 1921 are immediately obvious.

-The Old Ridge Route quickly ascends to the 4,233 foot Liebre Summit which as mentioned above is the high point on the original highway.
+The Old Ridge Route quickly ascends to the 4,233 foot high Liebre Summit which as mentioned above is the high point on the original highway.

 Despite the blank historical markers Liebre Summit is still marked by the Forest Service.